diptiaswath/clientSubscriptionPrediction/README.md

 ![A graph with text overlay Description automatically generated](images/65864c03af357a76d99eaaa8ec122969.jpeg)![A screenshot of a computer Description automatically generated](e430ceb15486e1c77b356cc8b56c2942.jpeg)

-Figure 8: Features in use by recommended Decision Tree classifier
+Figure8: Features in use by recommended Decision Tree classifier

 ![A graph of a positive and negative Description automatically generated](images/4c0a0e9a665f7326c663b26a1bd31325.png)

-Figure 9: Top Positive and Negative Features by their coefficients from hyper-tuned Logistic Regression classifier
+Figure9: Top Positive and Negative Features by their coefficients from hyper-tuned Logistic Regression classifier

+<a id="item-ghrepo"></a>
 ## GitHub Repository

 <https://github.com/diptiaswath/clientSubscriptionPrediction/>